 But please don’t stop there; share this information with the parent of another struggling reader, say DYSLEXIA, and strongly recommend that the parent seek guidance OUTSIDE of the school system.

-To share this blog with the parent of another struggling reader/speller, please use the share buttons hovering over on the left.
+Please share this blog with the parent of another struggling reader/speller.